Did you know that 59% of sales email recipients moan over the lack of relevance when they receive a cold email?

 So the question is, is it necessary to cram everything into one cold email?
 No, it’s not.
-It usually takes around 8-10 cold emails to generate a response from prospects.
+It usually takes around 8-10 cold emails to generate a response from a potential customer.

-Try dividing your information into bite-sized, entertaining, and enticing pieces that can be sent across using multiple cold emails.
+Try dividing your information into bite-sized, entertaining, and enticing pieces that can be sent across using multiple follow up emails.
 And don’t be repetitive.

 The best way to do it is by mapping out a whole cold email campaign.
 Here is a sample map that can help you out: